You are needed.

 This is the core question of a “gentle change” approach to activism that meets us where we are and helps us carry a posture of experimentation rather than perfection.

-If this approach resonates with you and your story, I invite you to sign up for the Gentle Change newsletter below.
+If this approach resonates with you and your story, I invite you to sign up for the Gentle Change newsletter at the top of the page.

 Note: All of my offerings are financially free-of-charge.
-This is one of the ways I’m countering the pressures of capitalism and choosing relationships of reciprocity and trust, rather than transaction.
+This is one of the ways I’m countering the pressures of capitalism and choosing relationships of reciprocity and trust over transaction.